Jeff: (Narrating)

 .

-up the ice, throws it down, and shatters it.
-She grabs her torch
+(Sylvia picks up the ice, throws it down, and shatters it.
+She grabs her torch and moves on.

 .

-did the Vikings land?
+Will: Where did the Vikings land?
 (To the statue) L’Anse aux Meadows!
-Give me
+Give me something hard!

 .